MatsumotoJ/usvcam/README.md

 - [x] First release
 - [x] Integrating USVSEG as a python script
 - [x] Support for different types of cameras (see [here](./misc/for_custom_system/README.md))
-- [ ] Cheaper, pre-assembled sensor unit
+- [x] Cheaper, pre-assembled sensor unit
+- [x] Use of more sensitive microphone for larger recording area.
 - [ ] GUI

-- [ ] Use of more sensitive microphone for larger recording area.
-- [ ] User guide for video tracking of interacting animals
+...and more to come!

 ## Contacts
 Follow [@jumpeim_uot](https://twitter.com/jumpeim_uot) on Twitter for the news and update.